안녕하세요! 토미입니다.

 날씨가 따뜻해져서 근처 공원에 가 봤더니 이미 꽃들이 많이 피었더군요.

-The weather got warmer, and I went to a park in my neighborhood and found a lot of flowers blooming already.
+The weather got warmer, and I went to a park in my neighborhood and found many flowers blooming already.

 Here, 피다 is “to bloom.”